Explained: What Is the Federal Charter Schools Program?

 Why Does the Federal Government Fund Charter Schools?

-Today, the federal government gives $440 million to charter schools every year, competitively distributed to both states and directly to charter school operators.
+The federal government gives approximately $440 million to charter schools every year, competitively distributed to both states and directly to charter school operators.
 Since its inception 27 years ago, the Charter Schools Program has provided more than $6 billion to charters.

 The money covers essential, hard-to-fund expenses, like facilities and start-up costs that must be paid before the first students even walk through the doors.
 A small subset of the money goes to replicating schools that have shown a track record of success with their students.

 The money has been crucial to charter school expansion.
-According to the most recent available data, 45% of existing charter schools have received funds through the program.
-(That number is likely to be higher since the data was from the 2016-17 school year.)
+As of the 2016–17 school year—the most recent year with publicly available data—45% of charter schools had received funds through the program.

 It’s also important to keep the growth of charter schools in context.
-Though they have grown rapidly since the ’90s, they now serve only about 7% percent of the nation’s public school students.
+Though their number has grown rapidly since the ‘90s, they now serve only 7.5% of the nation’s public school students—roughly 3.7 million children.

 What Is the Future of the Charter Schools Program?

-Since Biden took office, funding for the Charter Schools Program has held steady at the $440 million mark.
-This reflects political reality: Though a supporter of quality charter schools, Biden has close ties to teachers unions—who strongly oppose charters because they shift money out of traditional school districts, which threatens their jobs and salaries.
-This limits Biden’s support.
+When Biden took office, funding for the Charter Schools Program held steady at the $440 million mark.
+Though a supporter of quality charter schools, Biden has close ties to teachers unions—who strongly oppose charters because they shift money out of traditional school districts, which threatens their jobs and salaries.

-In early spring 2022, the Charter Schools Program has become a political football.
-The Biden administration has proposed new regulations on the money that would make it harder for charter schools to qualify for the funds.
+In early spring 2022, the Charter Schools Program became a political football.
+The Biden administration proposed new regulations that made it harder for charter schools to qualify for federal funds—adding requirements around community demand, desegregation efforts, and restrictions on for-profit operators.
+These updated rules:

-• Eliminate federal funds for for-profit charter schools
+• Eliminated federal funds for for-profit charter schools

-• Encourage charters to prove they can help desegregate children’s school experience
+• Encouraged charters to prove they can help desegregate children’s school experiences

-• Require new charters to show “unmet demand,” preferably by submitting data to show that traditional public schools in the area to be served are overcrowded.
+• Required new charters to show “unmet demand”—preferably by submitting data that showed traditional public schools in the area were overcrowded

 Ed Post Staff